ProtoSiTex: Learning Semi-Interpretable Prototypes for Multi-label Text Classification: Experiments

-{\emph{(iii) Absence of Fine-Grained Annotation}}: This observation highlights an important takeaway: even when only coarse document-level supervision is available, prototype-based explanations remain highly useful for error analysis and model trust.
-By showing how individual sub-sentences align with prototypes tied to different target classes, the model offers interpretable evidence that pinpoints why a misclassification occurred, rather than treating it as a black-box error.
-From a technical perspective, the misclassification arises due to aggregation bias, while sub-sentence–prototype mappings are accurate, the hierarchical aggregation process (from prototype-level activations to the final document-level decision) can overweight strong local cues and misjudge the overall label.
-In practice, this means that even when the document-level prediction is wrong, the prototype-level reasoning still faithfully explains the decision path, helping to uncover issues such as prototype imbalance, lack of discourse-level cues (e.g., concessions or sarcasm), or dataset limitations tied to coarse supervision.
+This observation highlights an important takeaway: even when only coarse document-level supervision is available, prototype-based explanations remain highly useful for error analysis and model trust.
+By showing how individual subsentences align with prototypes tied to different target classes, ProtoSiTex offers interpretable evidence that pinpoints why a misclassification occurred, rather than treating it as a black-box error.
+From a technical perspective, the misclassification arises due to aggregation bias, while subsentence–prototype mappings are accurate, the hierarchical aggregation process (from prototype-level activations to the final document-level decision) can overweight strong local cues and misjudge the overall label.
+In practice, this means even when the document-level prediction is wrong, the prototype-level reasoning still faithfully explains the decision path, helping to uncover issues such as prototype imbalance, lack of discourse-level cues, or dataset limitations tied to coarse supervision.
 Thus, beyond accuracy metrics, our approach demonstrates that interpretable prototype assignments provide actionable insights for debugging and model refinement.
-As illustrated in Fig. 7(c), the identified prototypes, explanations, and associated class mappings are correct, even though the final document-level prediction was misclassified.
+As illustrated in Fig. \ref{fig:misprediction_samples}(c), the identified prototypes, explanations, and associated class mappings are correct, even though the final document-level prediction was misclassified.